Transport-for-the-North/Land-Use/docs/norcom/estimation.rst

 decided to focus on a logit model form that was easily compatible with the specification of the data in the household land-use model.
-This means that the variables that were tested in the logit models were either zonal (i.e. only dependent on model zone) or defined in the same dimensions as the segmentations of the household land-use model (i.e. see :code:`Population Model/Segmentation Definitions` ).
+This means that the variables that were tested in the logit models were either zonal (i.e. only dependent on model zone) or defined in the same dimensions as the segmentations of the household land-use model (found in :doc:`/population/segmentation`).
 This makes implementation of the model much simpler, without having to rely on population distribution assumptions (such as the prototypical NTS sample used in the previous iteration of NorCOM).